-- 1 Turn on or restart your system. - 2 Perform the following actions after the Dell logo is displayed - With keyboard Tap F2 until the Entering BIOS setup message appears.
-To enter the Boot selection menu, tap F12. - 3 On the left pane, select Settings > General > System Information, The memory information is displayed on the right pane.
+- 1 Turn on or restart your laptop. - 2 Perform one of the following actions after the Dell logo is displayed: - With keyboard Tap F2 until the Entering BIOS setup message appears.
+To enter the Boot selection menu, tap F12. - Without keyboard When the F12 boot selection menu is displayed, press the Volume Down button to enter BIOS setup.
+To enter the Boot selection menu, press the Volume Up button. - 3 On the left pane, select Settings > General > System Information, The memory information is displayed on the right pane.